 - a personal imaginary art gallery, with a selection of a maximum of 20 works of art that have been of particular importance for you.
 Be sure to include the format, date, medium, and location for each work.

-- twenty or so photographs of your artwork (paintings, sculptures, installations, etc.) with captions.
+- twenty photographs of your artwork (paintings, sculptures, installations, etc.) with captions.

 * Only the content of the website, and not the form, will be taken into consideration; it is in no way necessary to use sophisticated presentations with “flash” animations or other effects.
 This site will provide the basis on which juries from the art schools may decide to interview candidates by telephone.